 Public Service and Volunteerism

-- Board of Regents Orchard Lake Schools (Seminary and St. Mary's Preparatory School)
+- Chairman of Board of Regents Orchard Lake Schools (Seminary and St. Mary's Preparatory School)

 Alternatives to bankruptcy for a medical marijuana business

 The American steel industry is facing a crisis